RayBDev/DevLink/README.md

 ## :bookmark_tabs: Technologies Used

-1.  **HTML5 & CSS3**
+1.  **HTML5, CSS3 + TailwindCSS**

-    This responsive layout was created Bootstrap.
+    This responsive layout was created using TailwindCSS.

-2.  **REACT**
+2.  **NextJS**

-    React was used heavily throughout this project with multiple components.
-This was to create functional, maintainable, and scalable code.
+    NextJS was used throughout this project with multiple components.
+This was to create optimized, functional, maintainable, and scalable code.

-3.  **NodeJS + Express + MongoDB**
+3.  **NodeJS + Express + GraphQL + MongoDB + Mongoose**

-    NodeJS + Express was used for the RESTful API.
-Over 15 endpoints including signin, register and user info.
-MongoDB was used for the database.
+    NodeJS + Express + GraphQL was used for the endpoints.
+Over 15 queries and mutations are included in the schema including signin, register, user info, etc. MongoDB was used for the database along with Mongoose to build out the Schemas.

-4.  **Heroku**
+4.  **Railway**

-    The application is hosted on Heroku due to the backend requirements.
+    The application is hosted on Railway due to the NodeJS backend requirements.

 ## :computer: Getting Started